wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-3.ts:28:33"
     ```

-    With automatic transfers, you don't need to fetch the attestation or complete the transfer manually.
-Wormhole will handle these steps for you

 3. **Log the transfer details** - after initiating the transfer, you can log the transaction IDs for both the source and destination chains.
 This will help you track the progress of the transfer